-Senior Lecturer in International Relations at the University of Technology Sydney
+Senior Lecturer in International Relations at the University of Technology Sydney.

 Dr Jess Gifkins is interested in how international relations are enacted on a day-to-day basis.
 Her research centers around two different themes.
 Her first theme is on decision-making within the United Nations, focused on the UN Security Council and the UN Secretariat.
-Within this strand she has published research on legitimation practices, penholding, agenda setting, peacekeeping, the relationship with the International Criminal Court, and early warning mechanisms.
+Within this theme she has published research on legitimation practices, penholding, agenda setting, peacekeeping, the relationship with the International Criminal Court, and early warning mechanisms.
 Her second theme is on the implementation of the ‘responsibility to protect’ (or ‘R2P’, as it is known) where she has researched language, case studies on conflicts in Darfur, Libya, and Syria, and the relationship between persecution of LGBTQI+ people, hate crimes, and atrocity crimes.

 Her research on the UN and on R2P has been published in the European Journal of International Relations, Cooperation and Conflict, Global Responsibility to Protect, the Australian Journal of International Affairs, Global Governance, Global Change, Peace & Conflict, and International Peacekeeping, as well as chapters in books on R2P, the United Nations and Genocide, and Civilian Protection.
 Dr Jess Gifkins and Professor Jason Ralph were awarded a prize for ‘Best article in the European Journal of International Relations’ in 2017 for their article ‘The Purpose of United Nations Security Council Practice‘.